Secret Recording Reveals NRA's Legal Troubles Have Cost The Organization $100 Million

 To weather the storm, LaPierre said that he had dramatically reduced the size of the organization's budget.

-"What we did in order to survive and adjust is we took in 2019 and 2020... about $80 million in real costs out of the NRA budget," LaPierre said.
-"I mean we kinda reframed this entire Association, we took it down to the studs."
+"What we did in order to survive and adjust is we took in 2019 and 2020 ... about $80 million in real costs out of the NRA budget," LaPierre said.
+"I mean, we kinda reframed this entire association.
+We took it down to the studs."

-Although the NRA has maintained its membership level — LaPierre claims it at "right around five million" — he said that there was still much to do: "We're not out of the woods yet.
-We still gotta wrestle with this financial situation," he said.
+Although the NRA has maintained its membership level — LaPierre claims it at "right around 5 million" — he said that there was still much to do: "We're not out of the woods yet.
+We still gotta wrestle with this financial situation."

 LaPierre also lashed out at the attorneys general of New York and D.C.
-LaPierre compared those investigations to oppression from autocratic regimes, calling the probes "the power of weaponized government."
+LaPierre compared their investigations to oppression from autocratic regimes, calling the probes "the power of weaponized government."

 "I've never seen anything like that in the United States of America, to tell you the truth.
-I mean, that is Cuba, that is communist China, that is Venezuela, it's Russia, it's every other country we look at and we say, 'thank God we don't live there,'" LaPierre said.
+I mean, that is Cuba, that is communist China, that is Venezuela, it's Russia, it's every other country we look at and we say, 'Thank God we don't live there,' " LaPierre said.

 The offices of the D.C. and New York attorneys general declined to comment.